racheldilley1/lets_take_a_trip/README.md

 ### Data:

 Over 75,00 images scraped from [TripAdvisor](https://www.tripadvisor.com/) using Selenium and Beautifulsoup.
-The top 30 attractions from each state in the contental United States were included in the dataset (about 1,500 different attractions).
+The top 30 attractions from each state in the continental United States were included in the dataset (about 1,500 different attractions).

 -----------------